Helping Global Transition To Low Carbon Future

 The geology and mineralization of the Rhyolite Ridge Project is globally unique and affords the opportunity for Ioneer to extract strategic and critical minerals in an environmentally responsible manner.

-Environmental stewardship of all resources is at the core of Ioneer’s mission to develop the unique Rhyolite Ridge Lithium-Boron Project that will produce large quantities of vital materials critical to reducing greenhouse gas emissions.
+Environmental stewardship is core to Ioneer’s mission.
+The development of the Rhyolite Ridge Lithium-Boron Project will produce large quantities of vital materials critical to reducing greenhouse gas emissions.

 LOW EMISSIONS

-Ioneer’s planned processing facility includes a sulfuric acid plant and related steam turbine, which will allow the Project to produce sufficient electricity to power its entire operation.
+Ioneer’s planned processing facility includes a sulfuric acid plant and related steam turbine, which will allow the Project to produce enough electricity to power its entire operations.
 This means zero reliance on the Nevada electrical grid and minimal use of fossil fuels to produce needed electricity.
-Electricity generated in this manner produces minimal CO2 emissions and minimal hazardous air pollutants and is considered green co-generation.
+Our design, which is considered green co-generation, generates electricity that produces minimal carbon dioxide (CO2) emissions and minimal hazardous air pollutants.

 REDUCED WATER NEEDS